Otto Skorzeny: Aliases

 In his clandestine post-war life, Skorzeny was known to have used numerous aliases according to foreign intelligence agencies.

 As early as 1951, the United States foreign service was briefed of his whereabouts in Spain, under the assumed name of Rolf Steinbauer.

-A full decade later, the CIA was aware of other aliases used by Skorzeny during his life as an emigre: Rolf Steiner and Otto Steinbauer.
+A decade later, the CIA was aware of other aliases used by Skorzeny during his life as an emigre: Rolf Steiner and Otto Steinbauer.

 Death

 In 1970, a cancerous tumour was discovered on Skorzeny's spine.
 Two tumours were later removed while he was staying at a hospital in Hamburg, leaving him temporarily paralyzed.
 Skorzeny died of lung cancer on 5 July 1975 in Madrid.
 He was 67 years old.
 Skorzeny never denounced Nazism.

 He was given a Catholic funeral in Madrid on 7 August 1975.
 His body was then cremated and his ashes were later taken to Vienna to be interred in the Skorzeny family plot at Döblinger Friedhof.
 His funerals in Madrid and Vienna were attended by former SS colleagues who gave the Nazi salute, and also sang some of Hitler's favourite songs.